yeekom/VoRalra/README.md

 - **Coding: Chatgpt (more like gemini but what ever) 😘 and little me**

-- **Region searcher, orginally a python script made by l5se on dc that I improved in python and then recoded to add to my extension (with premission)**
+- **Region searcher, orginally a python script made by l5se on dc that I improved in python and then recoded to add to my extension (with permission)**

 - **Extra coding help when chatgpt and me didnt know how: [Aspect](https://github.com/Aspectise)**